 - Obtaining an Emergency Non-molestation Order

-If you feel that you or your children may be in immediate danger because of an ex-partner or family member’s threats or abusive behaviour, you will need to quickly contact us about obtaining an Emergency Non-molestation Order You can usually make your application to the court on the same day without the abuser (the respondent) being there.
+First of all if you feel that you or your children may be in immediate danger.
+Either because of an ex-partner or family member’s threats or abusive behaviour.
+As a results you will need to quickly contact us about obtaining an Emergency Non-molestation Order.
+You can usually make your application to the court on the same day without the abuser (the respondent) being there.
 The court will consider:

 - Whether or not you are at risk of significant harm;

 - You may be prevented or deterred from applying if you are made to wait, or